-One question fraud managers get consistently asked: are we certain our fraud prevention tool is the right one?
+One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 More often than not, it has to do with the budget.
 So today, we’ll compare different pricing methods to help you select one that makes sense for your business.

 Every online business knows chargebacks are a pain.
 Disputes regarding credit card purchases are time-consuming, sometimes complex, and incredibly costly.
-Which is why a fraud prevention vendor that claims to take care of the fees may seem ideal.
+Which is why a vendor with a platform who claims to take care of the fees may seem ideal.

 Breaking down the process to its bare minimum, this is how it would look:

-- You implement the vendor’s fraud prevention solution
+- You create an account with the vendor’s solution

 - One payment goes through, but the customer asks for chargeback